GOP support for same-sex marriage protections builds in U.S. Senate - NewsBreak

 But the bill wouldn’t ensure same-sex and interracial couples have the exact same rights that they have under the two Supreme Court rulings.

-David Stacy, government affairs director at the Human Rights Campaign, said while “Congress can’t technically codify Obergefell without a constitutional amendment,” the marriage equality bill does three important things.
+David Stacy, government affairs director at the Human Rights Campaign, said while “Congress can’t technically codify Obergefell without a constitutional amendment,” the marriage equality bill would do three important things.

-It would repeal the Defense of Marriage Act, it would set a “state of celebration” standard for the federal government to recognize same-sex marriages for federal benefits like Social Security, and it would try to get states to recognize marriages from other states.
+It would repeal the Defense of Marriage Act, set a “state of celebration” standard for the federal government to recognize same-sex marriages for federal benefits like Social Security, and try to get states to recognize marriages from other states.

 The state recognition issue, however, might be somewhat tricky.